 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can still be quite gratifying.
+While HVAC often requires physical exertion, it can still be quite gratifying.
 As a technician should be able to:

-- Work in uncomfortable settings, such as tight or messy spaces.
+- Work in unpleasant settings, including tight or dirty spaces.

 - Work in inclement weather since equipment is often outdoors.